yshp57/dsc-2-22-08-NB-sklearn-online-ds-pt-100118/README.md

 - Predicting single example
 - Train the classifier using 5-fold cross validation to monitor any improvement/reduction in accuracy
-- Run this dataset with the Numpy implementation in last lab, and compare results.
+- Run this dataset with the Numpy implementation in last lab, and compare results

 ## Summary